dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 > [Deprecation] getUserMedia() no longer works on insecure origins.
 To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
 See https://goo.gl/rStTGz for more details.

-* In Safari 12 the equivalent error is:
+In Safari 12 the equivalent error is:

 > Trying to call getUserMedia from an insecure document.

 You get this error because the API <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia" title="getUserMedia">getUserMedia</a> requires HTTPS to access the camera.

-* If you use Chrome or Firefox, you might not get the error because these two browsers allow camera access via file:/// and http://localhost.

 To make sure your web application can access the camera, please configure your web server to support HTTPS.
 The following links may help.

-  + NGINX: <a target="_blank" href="https://nginx.org/en/docs/http/configuring_https_servers.html" title="Configuring HTTPS servers">Configuring HTTPS servers</a>
+1. NGINX: <a target="_blank" href="https://nginx.org/en/docs/http/configuring_https_servers.html" title="Configuring HTTPS servers">Configuring HTTPS servers</a>
-  + IIS: <a target="_blank" href="https://aboutssl.org/how-to-create-a-self-signed-certificate-in-iis/" title="Create a Self Signed Certificate in IIS">Create a Self Signed Certificate in IIS</a>
+2. IIS: <a target="_blank" href="https://aboutssl.org/how-to-create-a-self-signed-certificate-in-iis/" title="Create a Self Signed Certificate in IIS">Create a Self Signed Certificate in IIS</a>
-  + Tomcat: <a target="_blank" href="https://dzone.com/articles/setting-ssl-tomcat-5-minutes" title="Setting Up SSL on Tomcat in 5 minutes">Setting Up SSL on Tomcat in 5 minutes</a>
+3. Tomcat: <a target="_blank" href="https://dzone.com/articles/setting-ssl-tomcat-5-minutes" title="Setting Up SSL on Tomcat in 5 minutes">Setting Up SSL on Tomcat in 5 minutes</a>
-  + Node.js: <a target="_blank" href="https://nodejs.org/docs/v0.4.1/api/tls.html" title="npm tls">npm tls</a>
+4. Node.js: <a target="_blank" href="https://nodejs.org/docs/v0.4.1/api/tls.html" title="npm tls">npm tls</a>

+> If you use Chrome or Firefox, you might not get the error because these two browsers allow camera access via `file:///` and `http://localhost`.
+However, our recommendation is that you deploy the web page to a web server that supports HTTPS.

 ### Accounting for newline characters in the barcode result